olmallet81/URT/README.md

 - The first wrapper as shown in ./URT/R/example1.R has been written using R6 classes, and behaves the same way than under C++.
 As for the Python wrapper, the URT C++ class name followed by *_d* is for double precision type and followed by *_f* for single precision type (example: *OLS_d* and *OLS_f* for C++ class *OLS*).

-- The second wrapper as shown in ./URT/R/example2.R has been written as Rcpp functions of URT C++ classes to avoid adding interpreted code as for the first wrapper and to improve the performance in the case the user does not need the classes flexibility.
+- The second wrapper as shown in ./URT/R/example2.R has been written as Rcpp functions of URT C++ classes to avoid adding interpreted code as for the first wrapper and to improve the performance in the case the user does not need classes flexibility.
 These functions names are:

     - *OLSreg_d()* and *OLSreg_f()* for OLS regression
     - *ADFtest_d()* and *ADFtest_f()* for the Augmented Dickey-Fuller test